 College of Science and Technology

-Welcome to the College of Science and Technology!
-The College, formed on July 1, 2018, houses three academic unit whose missions and academic programming are all focused on STEM fields.
+The College of Science and Technology houses three academic units whose missions and academic programming are all focused on STEM fields: